utopia-foss/dantro/doc/integrating.rst

 As part of this initialization process, default arguments for the plot creators are also supplied via ``creator_init_kwargs``.
 In this case, we configure these creators to use ``pdf`` as the default file extension.
-For the :py:class:`~paramspace.paramspace.ParamSpace`-supporting plot creators (see :doc:`plotting/creators/psp`), we specify the path to the :py:class:`~dantro.groups.pspgrp.ParamSpaceGroup` inside the data tree.
+For the :py:class:`~paramspace.paramspace.ParamSpace`-supporting plot creators (see :doc:`plotting/creators/psp`), we specify the path to the :py:class:`~dantro.groups.psp.ParamSpaceGroup` inside the data tree.

 Creating plots
 ^^^^^^^^^^^^^^